Lasith650/Monitoring-Product-Releases-with-WSO2-SP/README.md

 ## Monitoring Product Releases with WSO2-SP
 Stream Processor, APIM Manager, Identity Server and Enterprise Integrator are the four products of WSO2.
 All these products are open source products.
 In every week there is a expected release for each of these products (usually each Tuesday).
 The aim of this project is to monitor the product releases of these products with WSO2 Stream Processor.
-Through a Siddhi application it will connect to GitHub API and will fetch tag name, release_name and published date of the latest release for each product.
+Through a Siddhi application it will connect to GitHub API and will fetch tag name, release name and published date of the latest release for each product.

 ## Features

  - Releases are displayed in a timeline widget including product type, tag name, release date and gap.
- - Sends a E-mail to the product teams if the release is late.
+ - Sends an E-mail to the product teams if the release is late.

 ## How to Setup
 **Step 01 -** Clone or Download the Project Monitoring Product Releases with WSO2 -SP.